NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Stiltwalker.md

 abilities_mid:
   - name: ""
   - name: "Vulnerable to Trip"
     desc: "  A stiltwalker's long dexterous limbs provide it most of its defense and its main body is usually 30 feet in the air on its stilt-like legs, which means that being tripped is even more painful for a stiltwalker than other creatures.
 A tripped stiltwalker takes 15 bludgeoning damage as its body slams into the ground.
-While Off-Guard from being Prone, a stiltwalker takes a –4 circumstance penalty to AC instead of the usual –2 circumstance penalty, as its easy for its foes to attack its body directly."
+While [[undefined]] from being [[undefined]], a stiltwalker takes a –4 circumstance penalty to AC instead of the usual –2 circumstance penalty, as its easy for its foes to attack its body directly."

 attacks:
   - name: ""